sithmel/async-deco/README.md

 Logging
 =======
-All decorators uses a "logging context" added using the "addLogger" decorator (it works the same for callback/promises):
+All decorators uses a "logging context" added using the decorator returned by "addLogger" (it works the same for callback/promises):
 ```js
 var addLogger = require('async-deco/utils/add-logger');